YashWizard/HashOne/README.md

 # HashOne
+Namaste ji to all of you 🙏🙏🙏🙏
 My first repository.....
 <br>
-Author - Yash chaudhary (SIGMAMALE)
+Author - Yash chaudhary (aka.
+Trinity)